Abi-Queen/social-network-API/README.md

 # Social Network API

 ## Description
-This project is the API for a social network application.
-It uses Node.js and Express.js to create routes and the Mongoose ODM to connect to a MongodDB noSQL database.
+This project is the API for a social network application to enable users to share and reply to each other's thoughts.
+It Express.js to create routes and the Mongoose ODM to connect to a MongoDB noSQL database.
+It runs with Node.js and tests the routes in Insomnia.

 ## Video demo
 The app is demonstrated in this [video walkthrough](link).